 Dublin Arts Council ARTboxes

 ARTboxes look like “little libraries” and include free grab-and-go art activities for all ages and experience levels.
-Creative prompts and materials rotate seasonally and can be found around Dublin all year long.
+See what’s new in the boxes each season.

 - Outside the Dublin Community Recreation Center, 5600 Post Rd.